quicktom/ephem/README.md

 2. Install Boost C++ libraries version >= 1.65.1
 (see https://www.boost.org/ for source, documentation and https://www.boost.org/users/license.html for license).
-(on ubuntu use "sudo apt-get install libboost-all-dev")
+(use "sudo apt-get install libboost-all-dev")

-3. Run cmake ephem/src and make .. .
+3. Create a directory and run cmake ephem/src and make there.

-4. Type ./ephem -h or ./ephem -d to get more info.
+4. Type ./bin/ephem -h or ./ephem -d to get more info.

 ```
 Usage: ephem -options ...